taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 3

-We're back in the bilge, where Asoka is glumly crouched with their head cradled in their hand, scrolling through various environmental readings on their face veil.
-They're looking at a visualization of airflow around them when they hear a "ZIIIIP!" noise above their heads.
+For one surreal moment (panel), we're back on a hillside near Asoka's Home Haven.
+A gleeful Pippa runs with their arms outstretched, imitating a flying beast as Pippa's mechapet Manut flies overhead.
+Iri blissfully wallows in a huge pile of fallen leaves.
+The colours are an autumn riot.
+This daydream/flashback should take up the largest panel on the page.

+Suddenly Asoka hears a "ZIIIIP!" noise above their heads.

 A circlular cutout of the metal wall panel above Asoka gets pushed down into the bilge space as Iri appears with two aluminum foil wrapped potatoes and hands them to Asoka.
 Iri is trying very hard to look cheerful, and Asoka looks desperately hungry yet completely unenthused by yet another meal of potatoes.

 Iri: *"Hooray for throttle spuds!"*

-Asoka: *"I'm never going to eat another potato again."*
+Asoka: *"I'll never eat another potato again."*

-Iri: *"Can't be much longer.
-I'm gonna check the control deck now!"*
+Iri: *"I'm sure we're almost there!"*

 Iri disappears, and Asoka pushes the cutout of metal back into the ceiling.
 They take out what look like fabric tape from their utility belt and seal the cutout.
 After a moment, the fabric tape seemingly melts into the surrounding metal, and it was as if there had never been a hole in the ceiling.